 9. The Hive at Kew Gardens, Richmond, London

 From The Hive you can see the magnificent flower borders of the Great Broad Walk.
 Look for white-tailed and red-tailed bumblebees on the echinacea flowers.
-You might even spot Wool carder bee Anthidium manicatum near the lamb’s ears plant – females collect the fine hairs from the leaves to line their nests.
+You might even spot a wool carder bee near the lamb’s ears plant – females collect the fine hairs from the leaves to line their nests.

 10. National Botanic Garden of Wales, Carmarthenshire

 The science team here are doing important research on how we can help bees to flourish.
-A walk around this delightful garden should reveal the female Hairy-footed flower bee Anthophora plumipes.
+A walk around this delightful garden should reveal the female hairy-footed flower bee.
 She's black with gingery hind legs.
 These bees love lungwort flowers, so keep your eyes peeled on the herbaceous borders.